What is Agile project management?—A strength or weakness?

 Agile project management: The approach is more adaptable and offers a lot of flexibility in terms of making changes.
 People are free to communicate and experiment with the best alternatives for doing things.

 Traditional project management: The ownership belongs entirely to the Project Manager.
 It is entirely a manager’s responsibility to plan, implement, and monitor everything.
-To simply put, the managers hold all the reins of the project and the team members usually don’t have a say in any aspect of the project.
+Simply put, the managers hold all the reins of the project and the team members usually don’t have a say in any aspect of the project.

 Agile project management: Managers, team members, and customers share the same level of ownership of the project.
 Everyone puts their heads together to plan and finish the project within the estimated time and budget.